encode/django-rest-framework/docs/api-guide/authentication.md

 ##### By exposing an api endpoint

 When using `TokenAuthentication`, you may want to provide a mechanism for clients to obtain a token given the username and password.
-REST framework provides a built-in view to provide this behavior.
+REST framework provides a built-in view to provide this behaviour.
 To use it, add the `obtain_auth_token` view to your URLconf:

     from rest_framework.authtoken import views
     urlpatterns += [